 Wildlife Certification Terms

 Stormwater runoff is generated when precipitation from rain and snowmelt events flows over land or impervious surfaces and does not percolate into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
-(Definition according to the Environmental Protection Agency)
+(Source: Environmental Protection Agency)

-Native plants (also called indigenous plants) are plants that have evolved over thousands of years in a particular region.
+Native plants (also called indigenous plants) have evolved over thousands of years in a region.
 They have adapted to the geography, hydrology and climate of that region.
 Native plants occur in communities; that is, they have evolved together with other plants.
 As a result, a community of native plants provides habitat for a variety of native wildlife species such as songbirds and butterflies.
-(Definition according to the EPA)
+(Source: Environmental Protection Agency)

-Non-native plants (also called non-indigenous plants, invasive plants, exotic species or weeds) are plants that have been introduced into an environment in which they did not evolve.
+Non-native plants (also called non-indigenous plants, invasive plants, exotic species or weeds) have been introduced into an environment in which they did not evolve.
 Introduction of non-native plants into our landscape has been both accidental and deliberate.
-In general, aggressive, non-native plants have no enemies or controls to limit their spread.
+In general, aggressive non-native plants have no enemies or controls to limit their spread.
 As they move in, complex native plant communities, with hundreds of different plant species supporting wildlife, will be converted to a monoculture.
 This means the community of plants and animals is simplified, with most plant species disappearing, leaving only the non-native plant population intact.
 Native plants are unable to compete for available sunlight, water and nutrients.
 Areas infested with non-native plants lose as much as 50% of their original native plant populations.
 This limits the variety of food and cover available to birds and may cause the birds to move or disappear from a region altogether.
-(Definition according to the EPA)
+(Source: Environmental Protection Agency)